AlRodriguezGar14/natural-language-ffmpeg/README.md

     - [ ] The compiler will need to be able to take the user's input and correctly substitute the arguments into the template.

   - [ ] **Update Documentation:**
-    - [ ] Add a new section to the documentation that explains how to create, manage, and use custom commands.
+    - [X] Add a new section to the documentation that explains how to create, manage, and use custom commands.
+Available at FILTER_GUIDE.md
+    - [ ] Add the new filters to the dictionary: remove_frames
+    - [X] Add the new file selection guide.
+Available at FILE_SELECTOR_USAGE.md
+    - [ ] Add the new file selection documentation to the dictionary

 ## Getting Started